underlay/tasl/docs/SCHEMAS.md

 ## Type comparison methods

-Lastly, the `types` namespace also has methods implementing the _subtype relation over types_.
+The `types` namespace also has methods implementing the _subtype relation over types_.

 ```ts
 declare namespace types {